 Alma Poljarevic, PhD, LMFT, PPC

 Alma Poljarevic, PhD, is a licensed marriage and family therapist and a licensed professional counselor in the state of MO.
 She is currently working at Lutheran Family and Children's Services and in private practice, providing therapy to children and families.
 She moved to the USA at age 17 as a refugee from Bosnia-Herzegovina.
-Her focus is working with minority groups who had experienced loss and trauma.
-Dr. Poljarevic has completed both her MA and PhD degree at Saint Louis University.
-She has been a member of the board since February, 2016.
+Her focus is working with minority groups who have experienced loss and trauma.
+Dr. Poljarevic completed both her MA and Ph.D. degree at Saint Louis University.
+She has been a member of the board since February 2016.

 Jorge Riopedre is the President of Casa de Salud, a clinic providing high-quality, low-cost clinical and mental healthcare to the uninsured, focusing on the foreign born community of the St. Louis region.
 He is the former executive director of the Hispanic Chamber of Commerce of Metropolitan St. Louis.
 Jorge has a degree in Communications from Loyola University in New Orleans, and is a 2015 USA Eisenhower Fellow.
 He was appointed by former Missouri Governor Matt Blunt to the Hispanic Business, Culture &Trade Commission, and by Governor Jay Nixon to the Missouri Complete Count Commission.